Resort Vacation Life, But on a Budget

 By Tayla Santos

 Asked in infomercial voice: Do you want to go on an exotic vacation but don’t have money to stay somewhere nice?
 Maybe you’re like me and want to take a trip somewhere warm to escape the cold for a week but don’t have the money to afford $400 a night at a fancy resort/hotel on the beach!
-I totally understand that, and I am here to tell you how you too can experience resort life for cheap!
+I totally understand that, and I am here give you some tips for traveling on a budget.